Kirill Dyakov

-Kirill Dyakov (born 21 May 1993) is a Russian professional ice hockey defenceman who is currently playing for MHk 32 Liptovský Mikuláš of the Slovak Extraliga.
+Kirill Dyakov (born 21 May 1993) is a Russian professional ice hockey defenceman who is currently playing for HC 19 Humenné of the Slovak Extraliga.

 Playing career

 Dyakov was drafted by HC Ugra in the 2nd round, 47th overall, in the 2010 KHL Junior Draft, and made his Kontinental Hockey League debut playing with HC Ugra during the 2011–12 KHL season.

 Dyakov returned to his original club HC Ugra on June 22, 2015, after a whirlwind 2014–15 season in the KHL with Torpedo Nizhny Novgorod, HC Neftekhimik Nizhnekamsk and HC Lada Togliatti.